 Invoices are automatically emailed to you overnight, once we have processed and submitted your eviction or writ requests to the Court.
 By default, our invoices are sent to each user, at their respective email addresses.
 If you have multiples user logins (e.g. Manager, Assistant, Leasing, etc…), each of these people will receive their own copy of the invoice.
 This is a great backup in case someone is unexpectedly out of the office or on extended leave.
 Invoices can be sent to additional email addresses as needed.
 Please contact email@example.com if you would like to set up additional users to receive invoices.

-Per our representation agreement, our invoices are “Due Upon Receipt” but you have a 29 day grace period.
+Per our representation agreement, our invoices are “Due Upon Receipt” but you have a 29 day grace period (unless your account was set up as pre-pay or you have a credit limit; please refer to your representation agreement if you are unsure).
 Our system will send each user an automated email reminder whenever an invoice hits 15 days old and is still unpaid.
 On day 30, when the invoice is officially past due, our system sends out a final notice and lets you know that your account has been placed on a temporary hold until payment is posted (regardless of the amount of the invoice).

 We post checks the same day that we receive them, typically by midday.
 We kindly ask that you do not call our office to see if a check has been received.
 Instead, please login to the online portal and click on the “Invoices” tab.
 The data found there is updated in real time as we receive and post funds that day.